jeremy-at-linear/DataCaptureGui/FormsPlotControl/Readme.md

-﻿# WpfPlotControl
+﻿# FormsPlotControl

-A simple plot control for use in WPF apps.
+A simple plot control for use in Windows Forms apps.
 This control wraps an [OxyPlot](https://oxyplot.readthedocs.io/) plot control and provides the following functionality: